Dio

 Dream Evil Dio - Dream Evil (Warner Bros.)
 1987

-A return to form for Dio, in my opinion.
-"Dream Evil" is much heavier than "Sacred Heart."
+"Dream Evil" is a return to form for Dio, in my opinion.
+The album is darker and heavier than "Sacred Heart".
 The songs have better hooks as well.
-"Sunset Superman," "Night People" and "All the Fools Sailed Away" are some standout cuts.
-"Naked in the Rain" is a cool song as well.
+"Sunset Superman," "Night People" and "All the Fools Sailed Away" are all standout cuts on par with anything from "Holy Diver" or "Last in Line".
+"Naked in the Rain" is a fantastic song as well.
 When I saw Dio in April 2000, he played a few of these songs and they sounded as good as all the older classics.
-This was about the time Ronnie started to play musical chairs with musicians.
-Vivian Campbell left, or was kicked out, and went on to play with Whitesnake then on to Def Leppard.
-The cover art on this album is very cheesy.
+Why this album isn't held in as high regard by metal fans as those first two Dio platters is a mystery to me.

 Lock Up the Wolves Dio - Lock Up the Wolves (Reprise) 1990